 They came from the North and they came in numbers, these fearsome Norsemen with their huge fleets of ships and their warlike ways.
-From about 795 AD when they made their first recorded landing on Rathlin Island they began to land the eastern shores and, by following river courses, to penetrate into the country, establishing themselves in many areas.
+From about 795 AD, when they made their first recorded landing on Rathlin Island, they began to land on the eastern shores and by following river courses to penetrate into the country, establishing themselves stategically in locations suitable for trading.

-They found a country with no overall ruler whose fragmented kingdoms were constantly in dispute.
-The Vikings fought for and seized land and territory, initially by force, later by a mixture of military means and by establishing alliances.
+They found a country with no overall ruler and fragmented kingdoms constantly in dispute.
+The Vikings fought for and seized land and territory, initially by force later by a mixture of military means and by establishing alliances with local cheiftains.

 They also were quick to grasp the opportunities that existed for acting as traders between kingdoms and for exporting and importing goods, a practice not previously widespread in Ireland.

 For the most part during their time in in Ireland the Vikings remained pagan, with little or no regard for the sanctity of Christian objects or buildings.

 The monastic settlements, which were by now integrated into virtually every part of Ireland and had built up a store of valuable and precious religious objects, were an obvious target for raiders and the Vikings ransacked and destroyed many of them.
 They had no compunction about killing anyone who got in their way.

 During this time round towers, a notable feature of the landscape in Ireland, increased greatly in number and are variously thought to have acted as look out towers watching for Viking raiding parties, safe places to hide valuables and as places of shelter for people.

 For many years it was believed that the Vikings were unapologetic plunderers, who gave little or nothing to Ireland and took much.
 This view is not entirely supported by historians and the true picture is more complex.